 Once you are on board ship, you have no guarantee that you can get the medicine you need.

 In addition, any medical services you receive are subject to charges.
 As you know medical expenses can skyrocket, especially when you are away from home.

 Depending on the size of your ship, there are one or two fully licensed doctors and two or perhaps three nurses.

 Usually, the doctors on board are independent contractors.
 They add charges you incur to your shipboard account.

-Another extremely important point to make is that you should take medication with you in carry-on luggage.
 That way, you will have the medicine you need from the time to leave home until you return home.

 Once you check your luggage with the airlines, you will not have access to that luggage until delivered to your cabin.